cpriest/SnapLinksPlus/DevNotes.md

  - **Features**
     - Add &lt;button> as clickable type
-    - ~~Proper culling of obscured elements (hidden behind overlays...)~~
-        - ~~Ensure performance is good~~
     - Signing of beta versions for wider testing

  - **Test, issue?**
-    - How does pub/sub impact performance?
-    - How does SnapLinks affect page load speed performance

  -  **Todo**